appireddy2601/FraudDetectionSystem/README.md

 cd FraudDetectionSystem
 jupyter notebook FraudDetectionSystem.ipynb

-To provide the list of required libraries for a fraud detection project in an IPython notebook, you would typically need libraries for data manipulation, machine learning, and visualization.
-Here's a common list of Python libraries that you might need:

-pandas: For data manipulation and analysis.
-numpy: For numerical operations.
-scikit-learn: For machine learning algorithms and model evaluation.
-matplotlib: For plotting and visualization.
-seaborn: For statistical data visualization.
-imbalanced-learn: For handling imbalanced datasets.
-xgboost: For gradient boosting algorithms. requirements.txt
-Create a requirements.txt file with the following content:

-plaintext
-Copy code
-pandas
-numpy
-scikit-learn
-matplotlib
-seaborn
-imbalanced-learn
-xgboost
-Adding to README File
-In the README file, under the Installation section, you can mention the requirements.txt file for installing the necessary libraries:

-markdown
-Copy code
 ## Installation
 To run the notebook, you'll need to install the required Python libraries.
 You can do this using the following command: